-- Security prices will fluctuate.
-The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall.
+• Security prices will fluctuate.
+The value of your investment may fall over time.
+The complete economic impacts of COVID-19, which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.

-- The trust's portfolio selection criteria excludes securities of certain issuers for nonfinancial reasons, including environmental, social and governance factors.

-As a result, the trust may forgo some market opportunities available to a portfolio that does not use these criteria.
-The trust's focus on sustainable impact investments may affect the trust's exposure to certain sectors or issuers and may impact the trust's relative investment performance, positively or negatively, depending on whether such sectors or issuers are in or out of favor in the market. - The trust is considered to be concentrated in securities issued by companies in the information technology sector.
-Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
-General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, frequent introduction of new or enhanced products, the impacts of existing and changing government regulation, and the loss of patent and other intellectual property protections. - The trust is not actively managed.
+- The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+This may occur at any point in time, including during the initial offering period. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust is considered to be concentrated in securities issued by companies in the financials sector.
+Negative developments in this sector may affect the value of your investment more than would be the case in a more diversified investment.
+General risks of companies in the financials sector include developments in financial markets, interest rates, cost of capital funds, credit losses and the impacts of existing and changing government regulations. - The trust invests significantly in banks and thrifts.
+Banks, thrifts and their holding companies are subject to the risks associated with the adverse effects of economic recession, currency exchange rates, extensive government regulation at both the federal and state level, competition from non-traditional lending sources, decreases in the availability of capital and volatile interest rates.
+Negative developments impacting these companies and related industries will affect the value of your investment more than would be the case in a more diversified investment. - The trust invests in stocks of small and mid-size companies.
+These stocks are often more volatile and have lower trading volumes than stocks or larger companies.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.